asmyk/graphql-workshops/fetching-data/tasks-1.md

 # Tasks

-Start from basics.
-Let's focus on core schema parts in our app:
+Let's start from basics.
+Let's focus on the core schema parts in our app:

 1. **Init Apollo Server project and run empty playground**
 2. **Create a object type schema for:**